PREMIERES:

 Programme for Birmingham University performance of Sonata for 4 Horns:

 A few years after this, Jim Lowe took up a physics post at the University of New Mexico, in Albuquerque, and quickly established a horn quartet and octet there.
-He was also fully involved with a composers' symposium which was held at UNM, and he recommended that Andrew should be one of the featured composers.
+He also became fully involved with a composers' symposium which was held at UNM, and he recommended that Andrew should be one of the featured composers.
 Jim, with help from the British Horn Trust and Janice Lee Sperling MD, commissioned Andrew to compose his Sonata for 8 Horns for the UNM Horn Octet to play at the Symposium.
 Andrew really wanted me to go with him to this Symposium, at which his Sonata for 4 Horns and his song cycle, Songs from Spoon River, were also going to be performed.
 We had a wonderful time on this trip, which I describe in my blog posts: Sonata for 8 Horns, Native American Influence in the Music of Andrew Downes and Symphony No 4.

-Memorabilia from the performances of the Sonata for 4 Horns at the Universities of New Mexico and Indiana:
+Exciting memorabilia from the performances of the Sonata for 4 Horns at the Universities of New Mexico and Indiana:

 Translation of Jim Lowe’s article in the Vienna Horn Society Journal: